Emergency Release of Employees

-- Full-time hourly/non-exempt employees required to remain on campus will receive compensation at the equivalent rate of double time for all hours actually worked during the university closure.
-This payment reflects the combination of:
+- Full-time and part-time hourly/non-exempt employees required to remain on campus and work will receive compensation as follows during the university closure:

-- Full-time salaried/exempt employees required to remain on campus during a closure may receive regular compensation and a supplement as determined by the (President/Provost/VP).
-This payment reflects the combination of:
+- Full-time salaried/exempt employees required to remain on campus during a closure will receive regular compensation.

 - The provision of compensation for all hours actually worked during the university closure does not apply to:

-- time spent securing and preparing the work area for the closure.
+- Time spent securing and preparing the work area for the closure prior to the acutal closure.
 These duties may include but are not limited to: packing supplied and/or records; disconnecting and moving equipment; and spreading protective covering.